microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/03-offline-migration.md

     ora2pgPort=$(kubectl -n ora2pg get svc -o jsonpath="{.items[0].spec.ports[0].port}")
     echo "ora2pg is at http://$ora2pgIP:$ora2pgPort/"
  ```
+* For Oracle, you may want to wait to add contstraints (or temporarily disable them) until after you have added the data into the tables

 ## References
 * [Migrate your PostgreSQL database using export and import](https://docs.microsoft.com/en-us/azure/postgresql/howto-migrate-using-export-and-import)